How to edit or rename a read-only file

 Save a new copy of the file

 Sometimes a file is set as read-only due to a hidden setting and not because of a read-only attribute.
 You can save a new copy of the file to remove the read-only setting on the file.

 - Open the read-only file.

-- Use the Save or Save As option in the software program used to view the file to save a new copy of the file.
+- Use the Save or Save As option in the program used to view the file to save a new copy of the file.
 Make sure to save the new copy of the file as a different file name than the original.

-- Close the read-only file, then open the new copy of the file and try modifying and saving the contents of the file.
+- Close the read-only file, then open the new copy of the file and try modifying and saving the file's contents.